anssihalmeaho/funl-examples/permutation/README.md

 ## Running main function
 Main function takes one argument (N) that is used as upper limit for list of numbers (list of integeres from 1 to N).
-Output is list containing list of all permutations and number permutations.
+Output is list containing list of all permutations and number of permutations.

 Example: